galopago/misistemita/c-breakouts/c00/README.md

-# Backplate for PZEM-004T-100A V3.0 power meter, 4 points for fixing into the meter board and 28 holes 10.16 mm spaced, for mounting on the backplate
+# Backplate for PZEM-004T-100A V3.0 power meter, 4 points for fixing onto the meter board and 28 holes 10.16 mm spaced, for mounting onto the backplate

 Breakout board for PZEM-004T-100A V3.0 single phase power meter.
 This board offers mechanical compatibility converting it to 10.16 spaced holes and provides screw terminals for easy commisioning and updating.